aiven/devportal/docs/products/clickhouse/concepts/service-architecture.rst

 ``ReplicatedMergeTree`` engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each engine of the ``MergeTree`` family has a matching ``ReplicatedMergeTree`` engine, which additionally enables the replication of all writes using :ref:`ZooKeeper <zookeeper>`.
-The data itself doesn't travel through ZooKeeper and is actually fetched from one ClickHouse server to the other.
+The data itself doesn't travel through ZooKeeper and is actually fetched from one ClickHouse server to another.
 A shared log of update queries is maintained with ZooKeeper.
 All nodes add entries to the queue and watch for changes to execute the queries.

 When a query to create a table using the ``MergeTree`` engine arrives, Aiven for ClickHouse automatically rewrites the query to use the ``ReplicatedMergeTree`` engine so that all tables are replicated and all servers have the same table data, which in fact makes the group of servers a high-availability cluster.